-Securities registered pursuant to Section 12(b) of the Exchange Act: Title of Each Class
+Securities registered pursuant to Section 12(b) of the Exchange Act:

-Common Stock, \$0.0001 par value per share PCSA The Nasdaq Stock Market LLC Indicate by check mark if the registrant is a a well-known se easoned issuer, as defined in Rule 405 of the ne Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is i not required to f ile reports pursuant to Section 13 or Section on 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ , ' / 1 1 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 een subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the regist the preceding 12 months (or for such short , , File required to be submitted pursuant to Rule 405 of Regulation S-T during iles).
-Yes $\boxtimes$ No $\square$ , a non-accelerated filer, a smaller reporting company, or emerging growth," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company $\boxtimes$ Emerging growth company If an emerging growth company, indicate accounting standards provided pursuant to - = extended transition period for complying with any new or revised financial , 1 nents' assessment of the effectiveness of its internal controls over financial ic accounting firm that prepared or issued its audit report

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$

-The aggregate market value of the voting and non-voting common equity held by non-affiliates on June 30, 2022, the last business day of the most recently completed second quarter, based upon the closing price of Common Stock on such date as reported on Nasdaq Capital Market, was approximately \$33.8 million.
+Title of Each Class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value p er share PCSA The Nasdaq Stock Market LLC Indicate by check mark if the registrant is a well-k nown seasoned issuer, as defined in Ru le 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by check mark if the registrant is n ot requ red to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ h short by Section 13 or 15(d) of the Securities Exchange Act of 1934 ed to file such reports), and (2) has been subject to such filing , 2 2 ive Data File required to be submitted pursuant to Rule 405 of rant was required to submit such files).
+Yes \boxtimes No \square , e , filer, a non-accelerated filer, a smaller reporting company, or 'smaller reporting company," and "emerging growth company" Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate be new or revised financial accounting standar - E to use the extended transition period for complying with any xchange Act. \Box , 1 s managements' assessment of the effectiveness of its internal U.S.C 7262(b)) by the registered public accounting firm that If securities are registered pursuant to Secti filing reflect the correction of an error to pro- , hether the financial statements of the registrant included in the Indicate by check mark whether any of those by any of the registrant's executive officers 1 d a recovery analysis of incentive-based compensation received to $\S240.10D-1(b)$. \square Indicate by check mark whether the registra nt is a shell company (as defined in Rule 12b- ·2 of the Exchange Act).
+Yes □ No ⊠ 20 0 affiliates on June 30, 2022, the last business day of the most date as reported on Nasdaq Capital Market, was approximately

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b).

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the